 WASHINGTON (AP) -- Federal health regulators say an experimental insomnia drug from Merck can help patients fall asleep, but it also carries worrisome side effects, including daytime drowsiness and suicidal thinking.

-The FDA said company trials show suvorexant was better than placebo at helping people fall asleep and stay asleep.
-Regulators said Monday the drug's effectiveness was consistent across several doses tested by Merck & Co.
+The FDA said company trials show suvorexant is better than placebo at helping people fall asleep and stay asleep.
+And regulators said the drug's effectiveness was consistent across several doses tested by Merck & Co.
+Inc.

 But patients taking the higher doses of the drug showed an eight-fold increase in daytime drowsiness, which sometimes interfered with driving the next morning.
 Patients taking 20 milligrams and 40 milligrams of suvorexant had trouble staying in their driving lanes when tested by company researchers.
 FDA notes that four women actually had to stop the driving test due to excessive sleepiness.

 The FDA review also notes that suvorexant was associated with increased risk of suicidal thinking.
 Over 12 months, there were eight cases of suicidal thinking or behavior reported among patients taking the drug, compared with no cases among patients given placebo.

 Merck has proposed a starting dose of 15 milligrams for seniors and 20 milligrams for non-seniors.
 Doctors would gradually raise these doses to 30 milligrams and 40 milligrams, respectively, or until the patient's insomnia has been successfully treated.

 On Wednesday the FDA will ask a panel of outside experts to vote on questions of the drug's safety and effectiveness.
 The agency appears to favor eliminating most of the higher doses of the drug tested by Merck.